-We’re a brand new lab, coming to the University of Tübingen in summer 2020.
-I’m looking for motivated BSc, MSc and PhD students to start in summer or fall.
+We’re a brand new lab, started in June 2020.
+I’m looking for motivated BSc, MSc and PhD students to start this fall.
 If you are interested in joining, please get in touch!

 K Hartmann*, L Veit*, A Nieder (2018): Neurons in the crow nidopallium caudolaterale encode varying

 durations of visual working memory periods.
 Exp Brain Res, 236(1):215-226. *contributed equally

 L Veit, G Pidpruzhnykova, A Nieder (2017): Learning Recruits Neurons Representing Previously Established Associations in the Corvid Endbrain.
 J Cogn Neurosci, 29(10):1712-1724